nsr0620/CF-Nozzle/README.md

 4. Once you have updated the application.properties file, you can run the application as a Spring Boot application from your IDE.

-Alternatively, you can use the following Maven command to build and run the application: